Darkness4/dnsmasq/README.md

-[200~# Darkness4/dnsmasq
+# Darkness4/dnsmasq

-dnsmasq separated from host's configs
+A dnsmasq container, where the configs are separated from host's configs.

 ## Usage